syncfusion-content/wpf-docs/wpf/PropertyGrid/Grouping.md

 ## Show or Hide the Group Button

 We can change the view of the properties from sorted view to grouped view by the `GroupButton`.
-You can show or hide the group button by using the [ButtonPanelVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~ButtonPanelVisibility.html) property.
-If you want to hide the `GroupButton`, set the `ButtonPanelVisibility` property as `Collapsed`.
+We can show or hide the group button by using the [ButtonPanelVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~ButtonPanelVisibility.html) property.
+If we want to hide the `GroupButton`, set the `ButtonPanelVisibility` property as `Collapsed`.
 The Default value of the `ButtonPanelVisibility` property is `Visible`.

 {% tabs %}
 {% highlight xaml %}